rasberry/RndWallpaper/Readme.md

 * maybe try UWP again. ?
   * https://blog.pieeatingninjas.be/2018/04/05/creating-a-uwp-console-app-in-c/
 * support looking in subfolders
-* support panorama images
+* maybe add support for custom fitting options
-  * detect when to do span vs fit
+  * not sure what those would be
-* add support for resizing ?
+  * seam carving resize ?